drvinceknight/Introduction_to_OOP/OverviewOfPython/index.md

 Python is a very popular language with simple object oriented syntax.

-Here are a variety of resources that give a good grounding in Python:
+Here are a variety of resources that give a good grounding in Python and or might be helpful:

 - [Intro slides](./Slides/)
 - [My first year course site](http://vincent-knight.com/Computing_for_mathematics/)